schorrm/arm2riscv/docs/project_documentation.md

 3. S9 / X25 is the register used for saving the compare results (a `cmp` instruction is translated into a `sub` instruction that stores the result in S9).

-4. S10 / X26 is used when a barrel shifted register is an operand.
+4. S10 / X26 is used when a barrel shifted register (e.g. `x3 lsl 2`) is an operand.

-5. S11 / X27 is used when general temp is required.
+5. S11 / X27 is used when a temporary is required (for example, when we need a mask in `movk`).

 The bank is at the size of 8 doublewords (=64 bits), 1 for the extra register in the Arm architecture and 7 more for the 7 registers mentioned above.
 When